homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 <h2>Software</h2>
 <h4>Sensor device - sender</h4>
 Tasks are as described above so the code is in 1 file only: sender.ino <br>
-Additionally there is a configuration file where you must specify details for each device such as sensors used, GPIO etc.: devices_config.h
+Additionally there is a configuration file where you must specify details for each device such as sensors used, GPIO etc.: devices_config.h<br>
 Finally the file with your credentials: passwords.h (ssid, password, webserver where your firmware is stored) - this file is only used for OTA

 <h4>Gateway device - receiver</h4>
-Gateway tasks are more complex (as described above) so the code is split into multiple files - per function Entire configuration is in config.h file
+Gateway tasks are more complex (as described above) so the code is split into multiple files - per function<br>
+Entire configuration is in config.h file<br>
 Finally the file with your credentials: passwords.h (ssid, password, mqtt ip and credentials, webserver where your firmware is stored)
 <br>